Pennsylvania License Plates

 Low - PZ0002 spotted by Tom Perri

-Graphic fade base began in September, 1999 with all previous bases replaced by the end of 2002.
+This original graphic fade base began in September, 1999 with all previous bases replaced by the end of 2002.
+Low DAA-0000 through high FYC-9994.

-Bruce Bufalini notes that vowels (A and E are the only ones used in general issue plates) have not been used in the second position on plates in the Exx series, nor was E used in the second position of the Fxx series, but A was used in the second position of the Fxx series.
+Bruce Bufalini noted that vowels (A and E are the only ones used in general issue plates) have not been used in the second position on plates in the Exx or Fxx series, but A was used in the second position of the Fxx series.
 No repeating first and second letters were used in the Exx or Fxx series.
-This has been a departure from the Dxx series since DAA-DAZ and DDA-DDZ plates were issued.

 Ed Angiolillo observed keystone JBP-0441 on 2008-07-18.
 It was probably a vanity that was made in error with the keystone instead of a hyphen.
 Pennsylvania is one of the few states that permits vanities to be issued in the normal sequence, but they should appear with a hyphen where the keystone would normally be placed between the letters and numbers, to differentiate them from the normal series.

-New format and number series appears to have been released around May 2013 using the 4x7 sized plates and the text "ANTIQUE MC" at the bottom.
+Updated format and number series around May 2013 using the 4x7" sized plates and the text "ANTIQUE MC" along bottom.

-2000-base Pennsylvania Apportioned Bus license plates were originally produced in the fade design and issued with May + year expiry stickers until 2015.
-These plates use the BN prefix exclusively.
+Apportioned Bus license plates were originally produced in the 1999 fade design and issued with May + year expiry sticker until 2015.
+These plates used the BN prefix exclusively.

 BN-04000 to BN-04999, visitPA base, dash separator, first spotted 5/18/17